 From Tehran, as is now expected, comes the brakes: according to the latest exchange of messages between Iran and the United States, reported by the Iranian news agency Fars, the Strait of Hormuz would remain under Iranian management .
 The agency rejected the US president's announcement, calling it "incomplete and inconsistent with reality."

-Progress has been made, however, as was evident after the mediators' visit to Tehran on Friday.
+That a breakthrough was imminent was clear after the mediators' visit to Tehran on Friday.
 But the final push toward what is still only a preliminary agreement or memorandum of understanding, with a two-month extension of the truce, was still missing.
-Donald Trump announced to CBS News that "we are getting significantly closer" to an agreement and that a final agreement would prevent Tehran from obtaining a nuclear weapon, ensuring that Iran's enriched uranium is "managed satisfactorily."
+Donald Trump announced to CBS News that "we are getting significantly closer" to an agreement and that a final agreement would prevent Tehran from obtaining a nuclear weapon by ensuring that Iran's enriched uranium is "managed satisfactorily."

 The call with Gulf leaders was also crucial: according to Axios, all of them urged him to proceed with the agreement to end the war.
 Even US Secretary of State Marco Rubio, visiting India, spoke of progress on Iran, warning that "later today, tomorrow, or in a couple of days, we may have something to announce."
 The prospect of a diplomatic agreement worried Israeli Prime Minister Benjamin Netanyahu, who, according to the New York Times, was excluded from the negotiations, effectively moving from a "co-pilot" role to that of a "mere passenger" in the crisis.
 But Tehran, which during this month-long truce says it has reorganized its armed forces, seemed more cautious about the progress of the talks.